RayDeeUx/RestoreOldEndTriggerBareMinimum/about.md

-# ModName
+# RestoreOldEndTriggerBareMinimum
-This is where they make a mod.
+Bare minimum re-creation of the functionality of the old End trigger.

+Not 100% complete.

 This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.
-To report bugs or get help with using my mods, press the Discord button in the lower left corner.